A regularization approach for an inverse source problem in elliptic systems from single Cauchy data: Introduction

-As in Electrical Impedance Tomography or Calder\'on's problem \cite{astala,calderon,nachman} one can pose the question whether the source distribution $f$ inside a physical domain $\Omega$ can be determined from an {\it infinite} number of observations on the boundary $\partial \Omega$, i.e. from the Neumann-to-Dirichlet map $\Lambda_f$:
+As in electrical impedance tomography (EIT) or for the Calder\'on's problem \cite{astala,calderon,nachman} one can pose the question whether the source distribution $f$ inside a physical domain $\Omega$ can be determined from an {\it infinite} number of observations on the boundary $\partial \Omega$, i.e. from the Neumann-to-Dirichlet map $\Lambda_f$:

-To our best knowledge, the above question is still open so far.
+To the best of our knowledge, the above question is still open so far.
 In case an observation $\Lambda_\delta$ of $\Lambda_f$ being available one can use a certain regularization method to approximate the sought source.
 For example, one can consider for operator norms $\|\cdot\|_*$ a minimizer of the problem

 as a reconstruction along the lines of Tikhonov's regularization method, where $\rho >0$ is the regularization parameter and $f^*$ is an a-priori estimate of the sought source.

 However, in practice we have only a {\it finite} number of observations and the task is to reconstruct the identified source, at least by numerical approximations.
 Furthermore, for simplicity of exposition we below restrict ourselves to the case of just one observation pair $\left(j_\delta,g_\delta\right)$ being available, while the approach described here can be easily extended to multiple measurements $\left(j_\delta^i,g_\delta^i \right)_{i=1,\ldots,I}$, see Section \ref{Numer_text}, Ex. \ref{ex_mult}.
 The inverse problem is thus stated as follows.